Devolution

 Combined Authority

-The 2 councils are not merging under any devolution deal.
-They would remain as separate authorities, and all the services we currently deliver would still be delivered by us.
+The 2 councils have not merged under this devolution deal.
+They remain as separate authorities and continue to deliver services as before.